Leviticus 8:1-13

 God establishes His priesthood through public consecration so that mediators may serve in His holy presence.

-2 “Take Aaron and his sons with him, and the garments, and the anointing oil, and the bull of the sin offering, and the two rams, and the basket of unleavened bread;
+2 “Take Aaron and his sons, their garments, the anointing oil, the bull of the sin offering, the two rams, and the basket of unleavened bread,

-3 and assemble all the congregation at the door of the Tent of Meeting.”
+3 and assemble the whole congregation at the entrance to the Tent of Meeting.”

-4 Moses did as Yahweh commanded him; and the congregation was assembled at the door of the Tent of Meeting.
+4 So Moses did as the LORD had commanded him, and the assembly gathered at the entrance to the Tent of Meeting.

-5 Moses said to the congregation, “This is the thing which Yahweh has commanded to be done.”
+5 And Moses said to them, “This is what the LORD has commanded to be done.”

-6 Moses brought Aaron and his sons, and washed them with water.
+6 Then Moses presented Aaron and his sons and washed them with water.

-7 He put the tunic on him, tied the sash on him, clothed him with the robe, put the ephod on him, and he tied the skillfully woven band of the ephod on him and fastened it to him with it.
+7 He put the tunic on Aaron, tied the sash around him, clothed him with the robe, and put the ephod on him.
+He tied the woven band of the ephod around him and fastened it to him.

-9 He set the turban on his head.
-He set the golden plate, the holy crown, on the front of the turban, as Yahweh commanded Moses.
+9 Moses also put the turban on Aaron’s head and set the gold plate, the holy diadem, on the front of the turban, as the LORD had commanded him.

-10 Moses took the anointing oil, and anointed the tabernacle and all that was in it, and sanctified them.
+10 Next, Moses took the anointing oil and anointed the tabernacle and everything in it; and so he consecrated them.

-11 He sprinkled it on the altar seven times, and anointed the altar and all its vessels, and the basin and its base, to sanctify them.
+11 He sprinkled some of the oil on the altar seven times, anointing the altar and all its utensils, and the basin with its stand, to consecrate them.

-12 He poured some of the anointing oil on Aaron’s head, and anointed him, to sanctify him.
+12 He also poured some of the anointing oil on Aaron’s head and anointed him to consecrate him.

 God establishes His priesthood through public consecration so that mediators may serve in His holy presence.